 In an effort to cut down on extra pre-camp purchases and save space during packing, we are now offering North Star bedding & towel service to any families who wish to participate.
-The cost is a flat rate fee of \$75 for the summer (no matter if your camper is coming to North Star for 4-weeks or 8-weeks).
-Parents/guardians can register for this optional service on CampInTouch.
+The cost is a flat rate fee of \$75 for the summer (no matter if your camper is coming to North Star for 4 or 8 weeks).
+Registration for this service was available during enrollment.
+If you didn't sign up and want to enroll now, please contact office@northstarcamp.com.

 Campers enrolled in the program will receive a set of North Star branded towels and bedding at the beginning of their session.
 Each week, on laundry day, dirty bedding and towels will be collected and new, clean sets will be issued.
+Campers are still responsible for making their own beds and keeping their areas tidy.

-At the end of the summer, your camper will leave the bedding at camp when they head home, so no need for parents to clean and store these bulky items during the off-season or take up space when packing their duffel bags.
+At the end of the summer, campers will leave the bedding at camp, so there is no need for parents to clean and store these bulky items during the off-season or take up space when packing their duffel bags.